-Farmers tell their stories about using various new and helpful technologies such as the Superbag, direct seeding of rice using a drumseeder, using flood-tolerant rice varieties, laser leveling, and aerobic rice.
+Farmers tell their stories about using various new and helpful technologies such as the Superbag, direct seeding of rice using a drumseeder, using flood-and salt- tolerant rice varieties, laser leveling, and aerobic rice.

 Starting in early December 2012, Achim Dobermann, deputy director general for research at the International Rice Research Institute (IRRI; http://irri.org), and Leigh Vial, head of IRRI's experiment station, begin IRRI Agronomy Challenge 2.
 It is the continuation of a special project in which they demonstrate how to grow a productive rice crop in a 25 x 100-meter field on IRRI's research farm.

 Starting out this time, they have decided to mechanically transplant seedlings instead of direct seeding and half the plot is planted to a hybrid variety and the other to an inbred variety.